G2H2 Working Group on WHO and global health governance and financing (G2H2 WG WHO)

 As outlined above, critically watching and commenting WHO governance and financing is part of the DNA and history of the Geneva Global Health Hub.
 WHO is the key Geneva global health institution and the one that has been at the core of our attention and work over the last years.

 Key WHO processes needing immediate civil society attention and action

 – to become initial fields of work for the new working group

 To launch a new G2H2 working group on WHO and global health governance and financing at this moment is based on our assessment that there are some current processes at the WHO that need our immediate attention, such as:

-- “Transformation of WHO” (Tedros) with unclear scope and consequences
+- “Transformation of WHO” (Tedros) with still unclear scope and consequences

-- Interaction of the new WHO leadership with various “civil society” teams and related governance issues (in particular: “WHO-CSO Task Team” coordinated by the UN Foundation and RESULTS delivering its recommendations on 7 December 2018)
+- Interaction of the new WHO leadership with various “civil society” teams and related governance issues (such as the “WHO-CSO Task Team” that delivered its recommendations on 7 December 2018)

 - Preparation of a “Global Action Plan for healthy lives and well-being for all” (preliminary launch at World Health Summit, autumn 2018) and related governance issues, including civil society representation